magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42509-csv-could-not-be-uploaded-for-quick-order-resulting-in-unable-to-send-the-cookie-error.md

 <ins>Expected results</ins>:

-You are able to create quick order with large number of SKUs.
+You are able to create a quick order with a large number of SKUs.

 <ins>Actual results</ins>: